vasilakisfil/rfcs/text/0000-tracked-properties.md

 While this did allow you to create computed properties that were aware of arrays, it effectievly meant that we had an explosion of extra book keeping that we needed to perfom.
 Furthermore, this microsyntax is something that is something that developers must learn and at times can get wrong leading to further runtime issues.

-With tracked properties we have explicity chosen to adopt the immutable pattern for dealing with arrays.
+With tracked properties we have explicitly chosen to adopt the immutable pattern for dealing with arrays.
 In practice what this means is:

 1. Save the array as an "atom" in a tracked property on the object.
 2. To change state, replace the root "atom" with a new copy of the array.